jsunn-y/CARE/task2_baselines/README.md

 Refer to each model below for details on their specific implementation:

 ### Similarity Baseline
-Reaction representations using in the Similarity Baseline are found in `Similarity`.
+Reaction representations used in the Similarity Baseline are found in `Similarity`.

 2. Extract fingerprints using DRFP in `task2_baselines/get_drfp.ipynb`
 3. Run `Similarity/example.sh` to perform a similarity search, for example: